 ![]() |

-S.16 Advanced Memory Management: The Chunked FDA Approach |
+The Internals of Memory Management: The Chunked FDA Approach |

-Fixed Data Area (FDA).
-To manage this memory with
+Chunked Fixed Data Area (FDA).
+This approach

 The FDA avoids the high cost of frequent system calls by requesting large chunks of memory from the operating system at once.
 It then sub-allocates smaller pieces from these chunks to the application.